CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 - VXLAN encapped GTP-U packets terminating on egress [VTEPs](## "Virtual Tunnel End Points").

 GTP TEID-based ECMP hashing is only applicable if:
-- The outer header egressing from the port is GTP encapped.
+- The outer header egressing the port is GTP encapped.
 - The ingress packet is either a GTP-U packet or a VXLAN encapped GTP-U packet.

 {{%notice note%}}